aliyaliyuan/ASLingo/README.md

 ## ASLingo

-ASLingo is a ML model for ASL education and translation that I am developinging using Google's MediaPipe ML model.
+ASLingo is a ML model for ASL education that I am developinging using Google's MediaPipe ML model.
+I am not fluent in ASL, but wanted to make a tool that made ASL education more accessible.
 The ultimate goal is to have a model that can translate ASL based on live-video capture and can identify if the user is signing correctly or not.
 For the purposes of this prototype, I want the model to be able to translate and give feedback on a user's ability to sign the alphabet, 100 common words in ASL, and 10 basic phrases.
 I recognize that ASL has more complex elements (facial expression, grammar, etc.), but I want to start simple.

+To start with, I am training the model on data I create (images of the ASL alphabet) and simple word banks from Kaggle.
+Eventually, I want to train the model on a robust data set obtained of signs from fluent ASL speakers from the Deaf community for authenticity.

 ## Current Progress